Join the Movement - Sign the Delay Manifesto 📑

 WhatsApp allows blocking directly from a chat or via Settings → Privacy → Blocked Contacts.

-6. Enable Two-Step Verification
+How to Enable Two-Step Verification on WhatsApp

 - Go to Settings → Account → Two-Step Verification